And this is your undocumented anchorman sitting in, Mark Stein.

 This would be child abuse in any other scenario.

-These kids are going to bed so no, I'm not gonna get anything for Christmas.
+These kids are going to bed so, oh no, I'm not going to get anything for Christmas.

-So Santa, I'm just so sad to say there's no North ice at the North Pole, everything's gone, I'm not gonna get my I wrote my note to Santa, and it's just lying soggy at the bottom of the uh the bottom of the Arctic Ocean.
+Everything's gone, I'm not going to get my, I wrote my note to Santa and it's just lying soggy at the bottom of the Arctic Ocean.

-And yeah, yeah, obviously a savvy kid will say, Well, why can't you just swing by the factory in Shanghai and pick 'em up direct from there, Santa?
+Obviously a savvy kid will say, well, why can't you just swing by the factory in Shanghai and pick them up direct from there, Santa?

 What's the big deal?

-But you know, if you're if you're a more impressionable youngster, you'll be distraught, you'll be devastated.
+But, you know, if you're a more impressionable youngster, you'll be distraught.

 Now, you know, we've been talking about big government today.

-The commies, those guys in the pork pie hats uh and the uh horn rim spectacles, uh the who was that guy the who was the head of the Politburo who liked to sing Love Me Tender.
+The commies, Those guys in the pork pie hats and the hornrim spectacles, who was that guy, who was the head of the Politburo, who liked to sing Love Me Tender?

 He liked to do Elvis impersonations.